Professor Bronwyn Naylor

-She published Australian Criminal Law: Critical Perspectives (OUP 2004) with Bernadette McSherry, and is a co-author of Waller and Williams Criminal Law Text and Cases (13th ed., 2016).
-She is co-editor of Human Rights in Closed Environments (Federation Press, 2014; with Julie Debeljak and Anita MacKay), Corporal Punishment of Children: Comparative Legal and Social Developments towards Prohibition and Beyond (Brill, 2018) with Bernadette Saunders and Pernilla Leviner.
+She published Australian Criminal Law: Critical Perspectives (OUP 2004) with Bernadette McSherry, and is a co-author of Waller and Williams Criminal Law Text and Cases (14th ed., 2020).
+She is co-editor of Human Rights in Closed Environments (Federation Press, 2014) with Julie Debeljak and Anita MacKay, Corporal Punishment of Children: Comparative Legal and Social Developments towards Prohibition and Beyond (Brill, 2018) with Bernadette Saunders and Pernilla Leviner.
 She is also co-editor of the Australian Journal of Human Rights Special Issue on the Optional Protocol to the Convention Against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (April 2019) with Sophie Farthing, Ed Santow, Penny Weller and Stan Winford.
 She has an extensive range of published articles and book chapters, access details for which are provided below.

 Dr Naylor has extensive practical experience in research ethics and governance, and was Associate Chair of the Monash University Human Research Ethics Committee 2008-2014.
 She is currently a member of the Human Research Ethics Committee in the College of Business and Law at RMIT.
 She currently supervises doctoral research on projects including wrongful convictions; sentencing practices; conditions of youth detention; rights of children with disabilities; the incarceration of First Nations women; and the international prosecution of business people for war crimes.

-Dr Naylor is a member of the Admissions Committee of the Legal Services Council and of the Board of VACRO (the Victorian Association for the Care and Resettlement of Offenders).
-She is a member of the Steering Committee to the Women Transforming Justice project; National Co-Editor of the Alternative Law Journal; and a Panel Member of the Architects Tribunal of the Architects Registration Board of Victoria (ARBV).
+Dr Naylor is a member of the Board of VACRO (the Victorian Association for the Care and Resettlement of Offenders) and of the Steering Committee to the Women Transforming Justice project, and is National Co-Editor of the Alternative Law Journal.
+She was an appointed Member of the Admissions Committee, Legal Services Council 2017-2020.